romanovichim/TonFunClessons_Eng/10lesson/tenthlesson.md

 - `owner_address` - address of the owner of the collection, if there is no owner, then the zero address
 - `next_item_index` is the number of currently deployed NFT items in the collection*.
-- `content` - content of the collection in the format corresponding to the [token] standard (https://github.com/ton-blockchain/TIPs/issues/64).
+- `content` - content of the collection in the format corresponding to the [token](https://github.com/ton-blockchain/TIPs/issues/64) standard .
 - `nft_item_code` - code of a separate NFT, will be used to "reproduce" the address of the smart contract.
 - `royalty_params` - royalty parameters